illumos/ipd/ipd/0002/README.md

 which are either closed source, written in a language understood by few, or both.

-A proof of concept has demonstrated that smatch can be used to replace at least the checked-return functionality of lint across the Illumos source base.
-In fact, the POC is already far superior to that of lint: the parser catches calls through function pointers that lint does not, does not complain about `memset()` or `printf()` etc.
+We will use smatch to replace at least the checked-return functionality of lint across the Illumos source base.
+In fact, smatch is already far superior to that of lint: the parser catches calls through function pointers that lint does not, does not complain about `memset()` or `printf()` etc.